Emotion communication tool for people with dementia

 - communication failure about the emotional life

 - the depressing forces of the disease

-The characters and their related emotions are meaningfully linked to colors based on the Bioinformational emotion theory and the color theory of Genetic Semantics.
+The characters and their related emotions are meaningfully linked to colours based on the Bioinformational emotion theory and the colour theory of Genetic Semantics.

 The tool was conceived after four months of participation in the neuro clinic of the ZNA hospital and in the residential care facility Cadiz both in Antwerp Belgium and tested at the Immaculata residential care facility in Edegem Belgium in the closed Freezia department for people with severe dementia.